Thank you for choosing TeamWalking for your Corporate Team Event.

 We recommend you wear your own walking boots if you have them.

 - Covid-19 – you agree to adhere to our Covid-19 Code of Conduct.
 A copy of our Covid-19 Code of Conduct is available on our website and will also be sent to you with your Confirmation Email.

 - Covid-19 – as we now understand, the risk of transmitting Covid-19 is much lower outdoors than indoors.
-Our Covid-19 Code of Practice is written in accordance with professional guidance to reduce this transmission risk as far as possible; however, there is still a low risk of virus transmission, which we cannot eliminate.
+Our Covid-19 Code of Practice is written in accordance with Government and professional guidance to reduce this transmission risk as far as possible; however, there is still a low risk of virus transmission, which we cannot eliminate.
 You are aware of and accept this risk.